 How to Store

-These maple bacon brussel sprouts can be stored in the fridge in an air-tight container for up to four days.
-They generally taste best when fresh out of the oven since you get all of those nice crispy bits, but the flavour is still good after they’ve been sitting in the fridge for a few days.
+These maple bacon brussel sprouts can be stored in the fridge in an airtight container for up to four days.
+They generally taste best when fresh out of the oven since you get all of those nice crispy bits, but the flavor is still good after they’ve been sitting in the fridge for a few days.

 How to Reheat

-Oven method: Preheat the oven to 350 degrees F. Spread the brussel sprouts out in a single layer on a baking sheet and reheat them for 10 to 12 minutes.
+Oven method: Preheat the oven to 350 degrees F. Spread the Brussels sprouts out in a single layer on a baking sheet and reheat them for 10 to 12 minutes.

 Microwave method: For a quicker method, you can also reheat them for 1-2 minutes in the microwave, but they won’t be as crispy using this method.